akuklev/akuklev/what-are-types.md

 and alike, you have complex type systems allowing for both domain-specific data types (say, `Date` or `Color`) and custom data structures like `List<SomeType>`, `BinaryTree<SomeType>`, `Collection<SomeType>` and `Map<KeyType, ValueType>`, but these type systems are typically incoherent and not self-sufficient.
 In particular, sometimes you need to forcibly coerce values between types to write perfectly sensible programs.
 Such “type systems” often do more harm than good, being leaky abstractions "pegged" upon the true operational semantics of their respective programming language.
 Type systems we study are _not_ of that kind.

-Good news is that the issues can be addressed.